fqantonio/GoingInductive/README.md

 # METHODS

 The **statistical analysis** uses R code software in the RStudio[^readme-3] IDE release and the principal method is the non-parametric inferential treatment group effect with sign-rank Wilcoxon procedure.
-There is also a discussion towards the non-parametric regression inference, regression discontinuity design and clustering, just to have same feedback from other types of analysis that could show incoherence.
-The methods used take in account the independency samples and the non-normality sample distribution, in general.
+There is also a discussion towards the non-parametric regression inference, regression discontinuity design and clustering, just to have same feedback from other types of analysis that could show some incoherence on the inference analysis.
+The methods used take in account the samples independency and non-normality distribution.

 [^readme-3]: RStudio, <https://posit.co/products/open-source/rstudio/>